-&lt;sup>12 See Schrag, Ethical Imperialism, 130-6.
+^{12.} See Schrag, Ethical Imperialism, 130-36.

-However, it should be recognized that differences of opinion about whether a project's methodology is a minimal risk methodology are not at all likely to be about clear cases of the kinds we have listed above; they are very likely to be about borderline cases.
-The borderline cases may be what could be called ontologically borderline cases, that is, cases in which there just is no answer to the question whether the methodology is a minimal risk methodology.
-(How low must a risk be to be a very low risk?)
-Or they may be what could be called epistemologically borderline cases, that is, cases in which there is no evidence available at the time that would settle whether the methodology is a minimal risk methodology.
+time that would settle whether the methodology is a minimal risk methodology.
 (It may be precisely from learning about what produced past mistakes about risk that researchers learn whether a given methodology is a minimal risk methodology.)
 Either way, IRBs are a fortiori no better placed to decide whether the methodology is a minimal risk methodology than researchers themselves are.

-Moreover, we have no objection to an institution's (or a department's) choosing a person to serve as advisor on research risks; and it is an attractive idea that the institution (or department) recommend that novice researchers, and any experienced researchers who are in doubt, consult with that person at the outset.
+Moreover, we have no objection to an institution's (or a department's) choosing a person to serve as adviser on research risks; and it is an attractive idea that the institution (or department) recommend that novice researchers, and any experienced researchers who are in doubt, consult with that person at the outset.
 (Students who conduct research are already under advisement by their teachers or supervisors.)